 This is an accelerated course.
-All material usually covered in a semester will be covered in the first half of the summer.
-The course starts July 5th and concludes with the final exam on August 16.
+All material usually covered in a semester will be covered in the second half of the summer.
+The course starts July 1st and concludes with the final exam on August 13th.
 In general, there will be two homework sets due each week.
 Every week during the session will require a significant online time commitment with a reliable high speed internet connection.
-It is generally accepted that successful students commit at least 2-3 hours of study/homework time per hour of in class time to a course.
-This is a three hour course which means during a traditional 15 week semester, the total time commitment for successful students should be 15weeks*(3+9)hours per week=180 hours.
-This amounts to approximately thirty hours per week during this accelerated course.
-If a student finds a subject particularly challenging, more time may be required.
-Again, nothing is omitted from this accelerated course and students should expect to spend this amount of time over the six and a half week duration of the course.
-The midterm and final exams will be traditional paper and pencil exams taken either here on the MSU campus or off-campus via video proctor.
+The midterm and final exams will be traditional paper and pencil exams taken either here on the MSU campus or off-campus with an appropriate exam proctor.

 Richard Hallstein, firstname.lastname@example.org